 How to Make Chickpea Flour Pancakes

-Easy and delicious, you will be devouring dinner in less than 25 minutes.
-If you're anything like our family, you're gonna be addicted to this easy, healthy, vegan meal.
+Easy and delicious, you will be devouring dinner in less than 25 minutes!
+If your family is anything like ours, you're gonna be making this simple, healthy, vegan meal regularly!
+Let's get into the details:

 - Saute the veggies.